redox-os/website/content/news/rsoc-dwrr.md

 Checkout this [MR](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/2034/diffs), and add `renice = {}` to your desktop.toml.

-You are now setup to try the goodness of the new scheduler!
+Your setup is now ready to try the goodness of the new scheduler!

-Usage of nice and renice is quite self-evident.
+Usage of `nice` and `renice` is quite self-evident.

 ```
 nice -n -10 pixelcannon